 Gum disease can be increased by other things, not just poor oral health.
 A lot of people use a CPAP machine with sleep apnea that can contribute to dental disease.
 You will be surprised how one medical condition can have such a profound impact on oral health!
 Click the link below!

-Everyone is unique, and even though our teeth follow a certain anatomical shape, there are differences between everyone.
+Everyone is unique, and even though our teeth follow a certain anatomical shape, everyone has differences.

 Calculus (tartar) formation

 The hard deposits on the teeth form from the bacteria and plaque when it gets calcified to the teeth.
-It will never stop forming, and for some people, it can form quite quickly.
+It will never stop forming; for some people, it can form quite quickly.

-If the amount of deposit gets large enough, it can actually be seen on the x-ray.
-This points out an area to me that needs to be focused on, by both myself as the dental hygienist, but also the patient, who may need to focus on that specific area while they are doing their home oral care routine.
+If the deposit gets large enough, it can be seen on the x-ray.
+This points out an area to me that needs to be focused on by both myself as the dental hygienist and the patient, who may need to focus on that area while they are doing their home oral care routine.